jonahadkins/jonahadkins.github.io/_posts/2018-01-28-breath-of-the-world.md

 <hr>

 After creating a tile index for the world, I published the vector tiles up to ArcGIS Online.
 The first vector tile package (vtpk) I published were 119mb, so I went back and did some dissolves, line simplifications, and generalizations on the data, which resulted in a 39mb publish size the second time.
-This is where it gets a bit tricky - I'm guessing there's some disconnect between styles and labels in Pro and the vector tile specification.
-Errors I've noticed mostly have to do with overlapping zoom scales and labels.
+This is where it gets a bit tricky - I'm guessing there's some disconnect between labeling in Pro and the vector tile specification.
 Label stacking seems to get dropped, I've seen offsets applied when there were none, and a few other smaller issues.

 <hr>